1888 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 1. What makes the 1888/7 overdate so valuable and how can I identify it?

-The 1888/7 overdate is the most coveted variety in the Indian Head series, discovered in 1970 by numismatic expert James F. Ruddy.
-He found two examples together in a Virginia mansion cabinet, reporting his discovery in The Numismatist that same year.
+It’s the most coveted variety in the Indian Head series.
+James F. Ruddy discovered it in 1970, finding two examples in a Virginia mansion cabinet.
+He reported the find in The Numismatist that same year.

 PCGS estimates approximately 500 total examples survive across all grades, with only 5 to 10 believed to exist in uncirculated condition.
 The vast majority grade between Good-4 and Fine-12.

-To identify it, examine the final “8” in the date under magnification.
-Look for the upper left serif of the underlying “7” protruding above the top curve of the “8,” its lower base extending below the “8’s” bottom left, and a distinct blob in the upper loop.
-A reliable secondary diagnostic is a die break (cud) visible in the denticles above the “E” in “UNITED,” believed to exist on all known specimens.
+Under magnification, examine the final “8” in the date.
+Look for the upper left serif of the underlying “7” poking above the top curve of the “8,” its lower base extending below the “8’s” bottom left, and a distinct blob in the upper loop.
+A secondary diagnostic is a die break (cud) in the denticles above the “E” in “UNITED,” believed to exist on all known specimens.

 Values range from approximately $1,000–$2,000 in Good-4, around $4,250 in Fine-12, and up to $74,750 for an MS63 Brown example sold at Heritage Auctions in 2007.